 Ahmed Ezz, a senior leader in former President Hosni Mubarak's party and chairman of Ezz Steel (Photo: Reuters)

-Ezz faces accusations of corruption and money laundering.
-In May, Ezz – who remains under guard at Tora Prison in southern Cairo – was dismissed from his position as chairman of Ezz Dekheila, a subsidiary of Ezz Steel, which is one of the region’s largest steel manufacturers.
+Ezz, currently a resident of Tora prison in southern Cairo, was in May removed from his position as chairman of Ezz Dekheila, a unit of Ezz Steel, one of the largest steel manufacturers in the Middle East.